freeCodeCamp/guide/src/pages/algorithms/search-algorithms/linear-search/index.md

 ![Linear Search 5](https://i.imgur.com/3AaViff.jpg)

-In this algorithm you can stop when the item is found and then there is no need to look further.
+In this algorithm, you can stop when the item is found and then there is no need to look further.

 So how long would it take to do the linear search operation?
 In the best case, you could get lucky and the item you are looking at maybe at the first position in the array!